SonalPinto/purple-owl/README.md

 # Purple Owl

-The Purple Owl is a uniformly row staggered 60% keyboard designed around ortholinear 1u keycaps and hotswap sockets.
+The Purple Owl is a uniform row staggered 60% keyboard designed around ortholinear 1u keycaps and hotswap sockets.

 ## Layout
 The Purple Owl was inspired off the works of u/Ziptyze with their Zlant (4x12) and ZlantXL (5x12).
 It is almost like a staggered 5-row Preonic but with more columns a narrow bottom row to offer the visual aestheic of four dominant rows like a Plank.
 Each row has a 0.25u stagger unlike a traditional row-stagger.
-There are 14 columns to accomodate the outer symbols (-=[]\).
+There are 14 columns to accomodate the outer symbols (`-=[]\`).
 The right shift can be traded in for a must-have arrow cluster.
-The ctrl and shift and layer modifiers are designed to be under the thumbs with a bottom row that has a 2u sorrounded by two 1u on each side.
+The ctrl, shift and other mods are designed to be under the thumbs with a symmetric bottom row that has a 2u sorrounded by two 1u on each side.
 The board runs on RP2040 powered [KMK](http://kmkfw.io/), so the keys can be freely mapped.

 ![purple-owl-kle](assets/purple-owl-kle.png)

 Link to the base layout at [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/#/gists/7c51d0df5eb78da5dd614ee6019f13bc).
 KLE Raw is also available [here](purple-owl-kle.txt)

 ## Why
 I have a gorgeous looking ortho keycap set, MT3 Cyber lying around and it was a shame to not have adorned on a board.
 I also loved the feel of a shift and ctrl under my left thumb like my setup on the Iris v6, a split column-staggered layout.
 But, I missed my arrows keys and outer column symbols (which were on a layer).
-Once, I saw the Ziptyze's Zlant - I simply knew I had to make the Purple Owl.
-Plus, it's been a over a year since I designed a PCB, or worked on a (hobby electronics project)[https://github.com/SonalPinto/krz-arduboy2] and wanted to get into something before I forget how to solder.
+Once, I saw Ziptyze's Zlant - I simply knew I had to make the Purple Owl.
+Plus, it's been a over a year since I designed a PCB, or worked on a [hobby electronics project](https://github.com/SonalPinto/krz-arduboy2) and wanted to get into something before I forget how to solder.

 ## PCB

 ### Externals
 - Acheron MX footprints ([link](https://github.com/AcheronProject/acheron_MXH.pretty.git)) for Kailh hotswap sockets.
-- Geometrtic animals art for the silkscreen (link[https://www.etsy.com/listing/873524342/geometric-animals-bundle-svg-linear])
+- Geometrtic animals art for the silkscreen ([link](https://www.etsy.com/listing/873524342/geometric-animals-bundle-svg-linear]))
 - JLCPCB Tools for Kicad ([link](https://github.com/Bouni/kicad-jlcpcb-tools)) to generate the gerbers and assembly files for JLCPCB.

 ### Prototype